queso-fuego/amateuros/README.md

 probably using Netwide Assembler (NASM) as it seems to be more portable for my systems than flat assembler (FASM), at least for an eventual 64bit change and using an OpenBSD development environment.

 - The other main reason was to learn OS development as a newbie with no prior knowledge, and no formal CS education.
-I have a weird fascination with from-scratch tools and programming, and in an ideal world with enough time, I could have a full computer with self-made hardware/software stack, from transistors to internet browser and games, as simple as possible, for 1 person to maintain.
+I have an interest in from-scratch tools and programming, and in an ideal world with enough time, I could have a full computer with self-made hardware/software stack, from transistors to internet browser and games, as simple as possible, for 1 person to maintain.
   This is an attempt to start that, and could grow into the other areas over time.
-This is also the largest personal project and learning/research experience I've done so far in my life, and it's really an amateur trying to make something that will take years, for his own self-interest, and not for any others really.
+This is also the largest personal project and learning/research experience I've done so far , and it's really an amateur trying to make something that will take a long time, for his own self-interest, and not for any others really.
 It might look simple, amatuerish, and incomplete.
 Because it is!
 Keep that in mind [|:^)

 - Feel free to fork or make your own changes to your own repos, the license is effectively public domain.
 Suggestions or improvements are welcome, but they will be covered